Ph.D. in Health Sciences

 - Test of language competence:

-- Statement of Financial Sponsorship from personal bank account, a medical institution, university, research institute or governmental agency (we do not offer financial support to students in this program)
+- Statement of Financial Sponsorship from personal bank account, a medical institution, university, research institute or governmental agency - we do not offer financial support to students in this program (for international applicants)

-If you'd like to apply to the program, please contact the Executive Director, Dr. Yang Chen
+For questions regarding the program and application requirements, please contact the Executive Director, Dr. Yang Chen